Kjos/XposedJitteryGyroFix/README.md

 This module adopts another approach: it hooks directly to the hardware gyroscope and it preprocess every outputs with smoothing filters before relaying the data to the apps.

-Therefore, the noise is reduced or even eliminated of the gyroscope's output  for _every apps_.
+Therefore, the noise is reduced or even eliminated of the gyroscope's output  for **every apps**.

+## Options

 This module currently implements a few different strategies to filter and reduce noise, which can be used complementary or alone (each option can be disabled):

-1. _Filter type_: type of the filter that will be applied to reduce noise in the gyroscope output.
+1. **Filter type**: type of the filter that will be applied to reduce noise in the gyroscope output.
-2. _Filter size_: the number of samples to use to compute the filtering.
+2. **Filter size**: the number of samples to use to compute the filtering.
 Usually, the bigger the filter is, the less jitter there will be but at the expense of some lag.
-3. _Filter optional value_: value of the constant that configures some types of filters such as lowpass or additive smoothing.
+3. **Filter optional value**: value of the constant that configures some types of filters such as lowpass or additive smoothing.
-4. _Minimum value change threshold_: prevents the phone from registering the new sensor's values if the difference to the median is smaller than the given threshold.
+4. **Minimum value change threshold**: prevents the phone from registering the new sensor's values if the difference to the median is smaller than the given threshold.
-5. _Stationary minimum value threshold_: when stationary, prevents the sensor from moving if the change is below the given threshold (this is similar to min value change but here it only affects the stationary state, when you are not moving).
+5. **Stationary minimum value threshold**: when stationary, prevents the sensor from moving if the change is below the given threshold (this is similar to min value change but here it only affects the stationary state, when you are not moving).
-6. _Rounding precision_: round all sensor's values to the given decimal.
+6. **Rounding precision**: round all sensor's values to the given decimal.

 Options can be changed on-the-fly without having to restart the phone, and are instantly applied to the sensor, so that you can switch between this option screen and a VR app to test for the parameters that reduce the jitter the most for you.